 Type ‘ History of Theatre’ into Google and one of your top results will be Wikipedia’s entry on the topic where this is shown as the first picture —>

 A lot of spectacle goes into a musical made for Broadway.
-The sets have to be big, the lighting impressive, the roles must be larger than life, and the songs have to hold their own, because without them, there’s nothing.
-They are arguably the strongest pillar to bear the weight of a musical, and it’s from the spngs that one can judge the longevity of a show.
+The sets have to be big, the lighting impressive, the roles must be larger than life, and the songs have to hold their own because, without them, there’s nothing.
+They are arguably the strongest pillar to bear the weight of a musical, and it’s from the songs that one can judge the longevity of a show.

 Imagine the musical Evita without the epic “Don’t Cry for me Argentina” or Annie without the super-songs that are “Hard Knock Life” or “Tomorrow.”
-It’s probably a safe bet to say that these shows wouldn’t be as ubiquitous with the musical theatre world without those songs.
-To even the untrained ear they are powerful tunes, and they showcase the grandeur and amazing songwriting that is behind every Broadway production.
-Most recently, brand new musical Kinky Boots which is receiving high praise – with original songs written by Cyndi Lauper – took home an impressive 6 Tony Awards thanks to the power of Cyndi’s songwriting.
+It’s probably a safe bet to say that these shows wouldn’t be as ubiquitous within the musical theatre world without those songs.
+To even the untrained ear, they are powerful tunes, and they showcase the grandeur and amazing songwriting that is behind every Broadway production.
+The musical Kinky Boots received high praise after release – with original songs written by Cyndi Lauper – when it took home an impressive 6 Tony Awards thanks to the power of Cyndi’s songwriting.

 Mike Rathfon is a member of American Music Theatre’s Marketing department.
 He can be reached on Twitter @MikeRathfon.